Watermelon Margaritas 3 Ways, Plus Shooters and Melon Ice Cubes

-Here are a couple of great recipes along with some gazpacho shooters and how to make melon ice cubes.
+Here are a couple of great recipes along with some gazpacho shooters and a guide for how to make melon ice cubes.

-On those long, hot days of summer if you are entertaining, think about adding watermelon margaritas to your drink arsenal.
+If you are entertaining during those long, hot days of summer, think about adding watermelon margaritas to your drink arsenal.

-As always, please be responsible when you drink - including when you serve others alcohol in your home.
+As always, please be responsible when you drink—including when you serve others in your home.
 Don't let them drink and drive.

 That said, enjoy a great recipe for a tasty light and refreshing cocktail!